PalmStudio/Biophysics_database_palm/README.md

 - CO2 fluxes with a Picarro XXX, measuring the CO2 concentration in the chamber for 5 minutes, and input CO2 concentration for 5 minutes
 - H2O fluxes with a precision scale, considering that any change in the weight of the potted plant is due to loss of H2O fluxes by transpiration, as the pot was seeled with a plastic film during the experiment in the second microcosm.
 The code to control the scale is available [here](https://github.com/ARCHIMED-platform/Precision_scale-Raspberry_Pi)
-- Leaf temperature, measured with a thermal camera and a 3D scanner.
-The thermal camera was used to measure the temperature of the plants and the 3D scanner was used to measure the height of the plants.
-The thermal camera was a FLIR Vue™ Pro R. The code to control the camera is available [here](https://github.com/ARCHIMED-platform/FLIR_Vue_Pro-Raspberri_Pi)
+- Leaf temperature, measured with a thermal camera
 - LiDAR scans of the plants each week, using a Riegl VZ400.
 Each plant was extracted from the co-registered point clouds using Riegl RiSCAN Pro.
 The plants were then reconstructed using Blender.
 - Biomass and surface measurements of all organs of the plants were also performed at the end of the experiment.

+## Leaf temperature

+Leaf temperature was measured with a a FLIR Vue™ Pro R thermal camera that took one image every second.
+The camera was placed on the farthest top left corner of the chamber, pointing to the center of the chamber to ensure the best visibility of the plant leaves.
+The camera was controlled by a Raspberry Pi, using the code available [here](https://github.com/ARCHIMED-platform/FLIR_Vue_Pro-Raspberri_Pi)

+In total, 78289 images were taken during the experiment.
+The images are named with the following convention: `YYYYMMDD_HHMMSS_R.jpg`.
+The date and time correspond to the time at which the image was taken, from the camera clock (which had a delay of 58m32s).
+This repository should contain the raw thermal images taken during the experiment, but the full data base is too large to be stored on Git (60Go).
+So only a test-set is available here in the `sample` archive.
+The raw images are available on a dedicated repository in Zenodo.

 ```
 This folder